5000+ French Words You Can and Should Learn with Frantastique

 How to improve my French vocabulary

 Practice makes perfect.
 Sorry, we don’t make the rules.
 Some effort is required to speak naturally, construct sentences, and keep your language skills sharp.
 Back in the days of classroom learning, people used flashcards, repeated words and phrases and tried to memorize sentences through brute force.
-Those days are over, baby.
 Nowadays we can learn the French language with a bit of patience, a computer or mobile device, and probably a credit or debit card.

 Learning basic French words should be a pleasure, not a chore.
-You should have fun speaking French and talking to locals.
+You should have fun speaking French and talking to native French speakers and locals.
 It should be easy to complain about the number of scooters on the road and the rising price of croissants.
-Using Frantastique will make remembering words and phrases easy and fun.
-Make sure that your trip is not lost in translation, whatever that means.
-Also, we haven’t yet used the words: repeat, learn, memorize and pigeons.
-Thank you for your time!
+Using Frantastique will make improving your French vocabulary and repeting and remembering words and phrases easy and fun!

 Where do French words come from?

-Romance languages include Spanish, Italian, Portuguese, and I’m guessing, maybe Italian?
+Romance languages include Spanish, Italian, Portuguese and Italian.
 These languages have their roots in Latin, which is why they are also called Latin languages.
 Latin and Greek are some of the oldest languages of record.
-Did you know that Stefanos Tsitsipas is Greek?
-He’s a tennis player and has a fun name to say.
-Famous Latins include Latin America as well as the Latin Quarter in Paris.

 Did you know?
-Some French words don’t have English equivalents, like for example “dépaysé”.
-Other French words do have equivalents, for example: “un chat” is “a cat”.
-Remarkable!
+Some French words don’t have English equivalents, like for example dépaysé, while other French words do have equivalents, for example un chat is “a cat”.
+Don't forget that some English words don't have French equivalents.
+Such is the case with "shallow", "siblings" or "feedback".

 Words & phrases you can learn with Frantastique